tjdelgado/whats-in-my-fridge/README.md

 ### Sprint 2 Notes

 #### Velocity Estimation
 For this sprint, we used the "yesterday's weather" forecasting method to come up with an initial estimate of 8 story points this sprint, since that's the number of points we completed last sprint.
-We revised that to 9 since one of our developers in a fit of excitement accidentally implemented a 2-point feature not in last sprint's backlog, leaving just acceptance testing to be done.
+We upped that estimate to 9 since we thought we'd get one extra small story in this sprrint.

 Only developers participated in sprint planning, estimation, and pulling stories from the PB this sprint.